 Apart from the fact that there are many parts of the world where cleanliness and hygiene aren’t exactly up to best practice standards, just think for a moment how many surfaces you touch when travelling, that screen on the plane, the tray you eat your gassy, barely edible plane food from, the latch for the overhead bin, door handles, the hostel bed rail or the lift buttons in your hotel.
 Think how many people have touched them before you and remember that in many cases they probably haven’t been cleaned or sterilised, and a hell of a lot of people don’t wash their hands after going to the toilet!

 That’s a hell of a disgusting thought, right?
 Well remember as well that many diseases such as cholera, shigella (bacillary dysentery), diarrhoea, cryptosporidium and many more can be passed either directly or indirectly via the faecal oral route.
 And yes, that is exactly what it sounds like.
-And remember that viruses including the new strain of Coronavirus, COVID 19, can live on average for 24 hours on many hard, nonporous flat surfaces like plastic.
+And remember that viruses in general, including the new strain of Coronavirus, COVID 19, can live on average for up to 24 hours on many hard, nonporous flat surfaces like plastic.

 So every time you touch a surface, shake a hand, hug someone, or even eat contaminated food or water, you are putting yourself at risk of becoming ill.

 Not a nice thought, is it?